 One way to do that is to use bath salts or bath bombs.
-I like to control what goes into my bath though, so rather than buying pre-made bath bombs, I will often make them myself.
-That way I can make sure everything is natural and control the quality.
+I like to control what goes into my bath though, so rather than buying pre-made bath bombs, I will often make bath bombs myself.
+That way I can be sure everything is natural and control the quality and ingredients.

 - 8 ounces baking soda

 - 4 ounces corn starch